DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step6.md

 metadata:
 ```

-The value of interest is the string in the data stanza's token entry.
+The value of interest is the string in the data stanza's token field.
 That value is a base64
 encoded string that contains the bootstrap token generated during the consul-helm ACL init
 process.